 The ASMSU Women's Council represents women students within student government and sponsors programs throughout the year.
-Located in 441 MSU Union, 353-5255, www.msu.edu/~msuwomen.
+Located in 44l MSU Union, msuwomen@ msu.edu, www.msu.edu/~msuwomen.
 Women students also comprise the Women's Advisory Committee to the Vice President for Student Affairs and Services, serve on the Women's Advisory Committee to the Provost, and the Women's Organizational Coordinating Committee.